chen-hao-chao/Rethinking-EnD-SegUDA/README.md

 cd label_fusion
 python3 label_fusion.py
 ```
-4. Place the pseudo label in the `Cityscapes/data/gtFine` folder and follow the instructions in "Quick Start" to train the model.
+4. Place the pseudo labels in `Cityscapes/data/gtFine` folder and follow the instructions in "Quick Start" to train the model.

 ### Testing
 ```